New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

 PolicyLayer is purpose-built for implementing least privilege in MCP.
-YAML policies define per-server, per-tool, per-argument constraints that scope an agent's permissions to exactly what is needed.
-The fail-closed default denies any tool not explicitly allowed, making least privilege the automatic posture rather than something you have to opt into.
-Argument conditions in policies constrain not just which tools are callable, but how they can be called — restricting file paths, query patterns, and parameter values to the minimum required range.
+Policies attached to grants define per-server, per-tool, per-argument constraints that scope an agent's permissions to exactly what is needed.
+A grant with no policy denies every call, and the recommended default-deny setting denies any tool not explicitly allowed — making least privilege the automatic posture rather than something you have to opt into.
+Require and deny-if conditions constrain not just which tools are callable, but how they can be called — restricting file paths, query patterns, and parameter values to the minimum required range.

 IN THE CATALOGUE